 Trello keeps its core simple, but you can add features using "Power-Ups."
 You can add a voting system to let users vote on which issues annoy them the most.
 You can integrate with Google Drive to attach heavy log files directly to the card.
 This modular approach means you only add the complexity you actually need, keeping the tool fast and lightweight.

-Bugzilla has been around since the early days of the internet.
+Bugzilla has been around since the early days of the Internet.
 It was created by the Mozilla Foundation (the people behind Firefox) and is free to use.
 While it doesn't look as pretty as modern tools, it is incredibly powerful and dependable.

 Bugzilla excels at handling massive amounts of data.
 It can manage millions of reports without slowing down.
 Its advanced search features allow you to create complex queries and save them for later.
 You can generate detailed reports and charts to track trends over time, such as seeing if the number of new issues is increasing or decreasing each month.